 Intrepid Reporter: He works for The Weekly Oracle, a tabloid newspaper that actually reports the activities of Gods and demigods and the movements of titanspawn with remarkable accuracy, if only you read between the lines.

 Card Sharp: He's a master poker player, though he gambles for the sense of mental exercise it gives him rather than for gambling's sake.
-One of his Relics is a playing card made from ivory.
+One of his Relics is a playing card made from his father's tusk.

 Rings of Death: One of his Relics is an enchanted chakram his father gave to him.